The Complete Guide to the Wet Grinding Process: Step by Step Essentials

 After circulating (and recirculating) the material and media in the mill until the target particle size specifications have been achieved, the slurry is screened to separate the milling media from the product.

-Whether the liquid slurry is degassed or dried depends upon the end use of the milled material.
-Degassing the liquid ensures that all air or gases entrapped within the suspension medium are released.
-This process is used when the final product is to remain dispersed in liquid.
+Whether the liquid slurry is degassed or dried depends on the intended use of the milled material.
+Degassing removes any air or gases trapped in the suspension, ensuring the final product stays dispersed in liquid.

-If a dried powder is the desired final product, then an added drying step is needed.
-This is most often achieved either by drying in a fluidized bed or using flash drying equipment.
-While drying adds the time and cost of an additional processing step, dry powders are typically far less costly to ship than liquids.
+If a dried powder is the desired final product, an additional drying step is needed, typically using fluidized bed or flash drying equipment.
+While this step adds time and cost, dry powders are generally more economical to ship than liquids.

 You’ll find an overview of wet media milling in our Wet Grinding vs Dry Grinding Comparison Guide, along with explanations of a wide range of milling and grinding technologies and processes.
-Gain a deeper understanding of the methods and capabilities toll processors can use to achieve your specifications.
-Just click the link below to download your own copy today.
+Discover the methods and capabilities toll processors use to meet your specifications.
+Download your copy today by clicking the link below.